BestTimesToVisit.com Logo

 cultural

-Descend into the fascinating 'Napoli Sotterranea,' a labyrinth of ancient Greek aqueducts, Roman theaters, and WWII air-raid shelters.
-This subterranean world reveals layers of history, offering a cool respite from the summer heat and a unique perspective on the city's evolution.
-Listen for the echoes of centuries past.
+Descend into the fascinating world beneath Naples, exploring ancient Greek aqueducts, Roman theaters, and even WWII air-raid shelters.
+This hidden network offers a unique perspective on the city's layered history, far from the bustling streets above.

 Best time: Apr-Oct